Last Updated on

 “Mindfulness is the aware, balanced acceptance of the present experience.
 It isn’t more complicated than that.
 It is opening to or receiving the present moment, pleasant or unpleasant, just as it is, without either clinging to it or rejecting it.”

-Just out of curiosity, how is mindfulness defined by people and organizations who are not necessarily dedicated to mindfulness?
+Just out of curiosity, we collected definitions penned by people and organizations not focused on mindfulness.

 “Mindfulness has many synonyms.
 You could call it awareness, attention, focus, presence, or vigilance.
 The opposite, then, is not just mindlessness, but also distractedness, inattention, and lack of engagement.”

 “Mindfulness is a state of active, open attention on the present.”

 “Mindfulness is the act of being intensely aware of what you’re sensing and feeling at every momentwithout interpretation or judgment.”

 “Mindfulness is about training yourself to pay attention in a specific way.
 When a person is mindful, they:

 Try not to think about anything that went on in the past or that might be coming up in future